aneesh9909/rustapp/Readme.txt

 Simple API created in Rust using Rocket for HTTP endpoints and routing and sqlx as database driver.
+(Please use master branch)
 Database used is PostgreSQL.

 The application is dockerized and the docker-compose file is included in the root directory.